 BIO

-Most recently, Alex was nominated for her second Guild of Music Supervisors Award for the seminal Peacock docu-series Kings from Queens: Run DMC & The Music That Changed The World.
-She also supervised Grammy-winner K’naan Warsame’s directorial debut Mother, Mother (Republic) winner of The FIPRESCI Prize at TIFF 2024, in addition to coordinating Isobel Waller-Bridge’s lush score.
+Alex recently received her second Guild of Music Supervisors Award nomination for the seminal Peacock docu-series Kings from Queens: The RUN DMC Story, and supervised Mother, Mother, the directorial debut of Grammy winner K’naan Warsame and winner of the FIPRESCI Prize at TIFF 2024, for which she also coordinated Isobel Waller-Bridge’s lush score.

-Coming from a multi-generational musical family, music has always played an enormous role in Alex’s life.
-As an electric and acoustic bassist, she has worked with a wide range of artists including Sara Bareilles, Tariq ‘Black Thought’ Trotter of The Roots, Alan Menken, The Killers, and Patti Lupone, and has performed everywhere from the stages of Carnegie Hall to The Tonight Show and NPR’s Tiny Desk series.
-Alex regularly performs on Broadway for award-winning productions, including the Tony Award-winning shows The Band’s Visit, Hamilton, and Wicked, and currently holds the bass chair for the 2024 Best Musical Tony Award-winning The Outsiders, based on the iconic S.E.
-Hinton novel and film by Francis Ford Coppola.
+Coming from a multi-generational musical family, music has always been central to Alex’s life.
+As an electric and acoustic bassist, she has performed with artists including Sara Bareilles, Tariq “Black Thought” Trotter of The Roots, Kelly Clarkson, The Killers, Meghan Trainor, Ledisi, and many others.
+She has graced stages from Carnegie Hall to NPR’s Tiny Desk and The Tonight Show.
+On Broadway, Alex has played for acclaimed productions such as Hamilton, Wicked, and originated the bass chair on two Tony Award-winning Best Musicals - The Band’s Visit (also featured on the Grammy Award-winning soundtrack) and The Outsiders.

-Alex is represented by Jeff Jernigan at Kraft-Engel Management.
+Alex is represented by Jonathan Clark at Kraft-Engel Management.

 Press & Accolades